-Photo by Don Lee, Banff Centre
+Story by Faye Bayko / Photo by Don Lee, Banff Centre

 I have always enjoyed live theatre for the creative intimacy that happens between performers and audiences.
 The trouble is, when I started attending with my husband, who has very low vision, the intimacy was destroyed.

-In the beginning, I enthusiastically described the colour and style of clothing, the visual characteristics of the actors, their movements and interactions but slowly as we attended more performances I realized that I was so focused on my husband’s enjoyment of the play that I had lost my own.
+In the beginning, I enthusiastically described the colour and style of clothing, the visual characteristics of the actors, their movements and interactions but slowly as we attended more performances, I realized that I was so focused on my husband’s enjoyment of the play that I had lost my own.
 More often than not I would leave the theatre angry while listening to his enthusiastic comments about the show.

 Soon, I stopped mentioning upcoming performances advertised in the local papers, and that part of our social life shut down.

 Depression eventually found me.
 As an artistic person I missed the exposure to this form of creative expression.
 I knew Robert would have had no problem with me attending the events alone but I couldn’t do it.
 I was already feeling as if I lived in the 90 percent of life he didn’t see.
 If I started attending theatre events without him, I would be increasing the percentage of shadow between us.

 In April of 2016, I read an article in The Richmond News about Vocaleye Descriptive Arts Society who partnered with local theatre companies and event organizers to provide live descriptive services for blind or partially-sighted attendees.
 I discussed the option with Robert and we decided to try it, signing up as members, and then purchasing tickets for the July 24th matinee performance of Bard on the Beach’s The Merry Wives of Windsor.